-If you’re planning a dream vacation, Tripadvisor is the one-stop travel platform to compare and book travel experiences.
-If you’re planning to build your own travel comparison product, however, Bubble is the one-stop platform to streamline the development process - all without having to touch a single line of code.
+If you’re hoping to cross off India or Australia — or even Antarctica — from your travel bucket list, Tripadvisor lets you plan it all right from the mobile app on your Android or iPhone.
+And if you’re hoping to build your own travel comparison product, Bubble is the one-stop platform to streamline the development process — all without having to touch a single line of code.

-Bubble’s powerful visual programming tool empowers makers of any background to build beautiful software.
-Whether you’re building a marketplace, a social network, or a mobile app, our customers use our suite of tools to create rich product experiences.
+Bubble’s powerful visual programming tool empowers makers of any background — regardless of your experience with app development — to build beautiful software.
+Whether you’re building a marketplace, a social network, or a mobile app, Bubblers use our platform to create rich product experiences.

-Throughout this post, we’ll uncover the process of using Bubble to build your version of a site like Tripadvisor or Lonelyplanet.
+Throughout this post, we’ll show the process of using Bubble to build your version of a travel booking app like Tripadvisor or Lonelyplanet.
+Whether it’s a business trip, finding the perfect vacation rental, or finally visiting family members typically seen only through Skype or WhatsApp, these apps enable people to explore the world without hurting their wallets.
 When building our MVP, we’ll walk you through the workflows required to showcase cities and a list of their featured activities.

-As Tripadvisor hosts a myriad of additional features - like booking hotels, flights, and restaurant experiences - you can easily replicate the same workflows to complete a full version of the product.
+Tripadvisor hosts a myriad of additional features — like flight and hotel booking, and even restaurant experiences — that you can easily replicate.
+While building your Tripadvisor clone, we’ll show you how to create the same workflows to complete a full version of the product.

-The steps to building a Tripadvisor clone with no code include:
+The steps to building a Tripadvisor clone with no code or prior app development experience include:

-Before you start, you’ll need to first register your free Bubble account.
+Before you start, you’ll need to first sign up for a free Bubble account.
 Click the button below to get started, then you can follow along as we build our product together.

-We also recommend completing our introductory lessons, which will guide you through the step-by-step process of the most common Bubble features.
+We also recommend completing our introductory lessons, which will show you the step-by-step process of the most common Bubble features.
 This will help you get a running start when building your Tripadvisor clone.

 A major feature within Bubble is the ability to send data between pages.
 This allows you to create one generic version of a page, then dynamically display the relevant content from your database when it’s required.